ttheng3810/ttheng-intro-site/content/blog/curve-bisect-tangent-point/index.md

 These implications indeed apply for the tangent to the curve at the point $P$, which we assume to lie on the first quadrant without touching the axes (which we now know is guaranteed), as well.

 In this case, the tangent line will not be a horizontal nor vertical line (otherwise it cannot be enclosed by both axes).
-It will also not be a line with a positive gradient as the resulting enclosed line segment will lie on the second quadrant, thus not passing through the tangent point itself.
+It will also not be a line with a positive gradient as the resulting enclosed line segment will lie on the second or fourth quadrant, thus not passing through the tangent point itself.

 Therefore, the tangent line can only be one with a negative gradient, with the required line segment inside the first quadrant.